-- Professionalism - Residents are expected to conduct themselves in a professional manner at all times, both at their training site, at the University at Buffalo, and during local, state, and national professional events (i.e. ASHP Midyear Clinical Meeting, Eastern States Residency Conference, etc). - Residents are responsible for upholding standards and policies of their practice site as well as residency program requirements.
-Residents who are unable to meet or adhere to site standards and/or policies will be unable to successfully complete residency training requirements. - Resident activities - Residents are expected to complete all required residency activities (i.e. clinical rotations, research project, teaching activities, poster presentations, etc.) as outlined in the section, "Successful Completion of the Residency Program." - Residents who are not performing satisfactorily based on the standards of the UB SPPS and/or their respective residency program will be immediately notified and a written plan of correction developed. - The RPD, UB SPPS RAC chair, and/or the Department of Pharmacy Practice Chair have the authority to initiate corrective actions. - Residents are given the opportunity to remediate their deficiencies.
-The corrective written plan must identify: - A description of the specific actions of the resident that are in need of correction / improvement - The RPD's plan for the resident to correct / improve in the outlined areas of need - The resident's written response to their RPD's plan. - The resident must meet at least monthly with their RPD to discuss their progress - The RPD must provide monthly written feedback about the resident's performance status to the UB SPPS RAC regarding resident progress - Dismissal - In the event a resident does not obtain licensure as outlined previously or if the resident fails to meet the objectives outlined in their correction plan as outlined above: - The resident will be dismissed from the residency program - The resident will not receive a residency completion certificate - In either of the above scenarios, the RPD, UB SPPS RAC Chair, and Department of Pharmacy Practice Chair shall provide to the resident written notice of a resident's unsuccessfully corrected performance and notice of dismissal. - This decision will be considered final, and shall not be open to appeal.
+- Residents are expected to complete all required residency activities (i.e. clinical rotations, research project, teaching activities, poster presentations, etc.) as outlined in the section, "Successful Completion of the Residency Program." - Residents who are not performing satisfactorily based on the standards of the UB SPPS and/or their respective residency program will be immediately notified and a written plan of correction developed. - o The RPD, UB SPPS PTAC chair, and/or the Department of Pharmacy Practice Chair have the authority to initiate corrective actions. - o Residents are given the opportunity to remediate their deficiencies.
+The corrective written plan must identify: - A description of the specific actions of the resident that are in need of correction / improvement - The RPD's plan for the resident to correct / improve in the outlined areas of need - The resident's written response to their RPD's plan.

+- o The resident must meet at least monthly with their RPD to discuss their progress - The RPD must provide monthly written feedback about the resident's performance status to the UB SPPS PTAC regarding resident progress